Pelvic Floor Therapy Creve Coeur, MO

 Causes, Signs, and Symptoms of Pelvic Floor Dysfunction

-Pelvic floor dysfunction is a condition where you experience difficulty unwinding and coordinating your pelvic floor muscles for optimal function.
+Pelvic floor dysfunction occurs when you have difficulty relaxing and coordinating your pelvic floor muscles for optimal function.

 Signs and Symptoms